koorchik/js-validator-livr/README.md

 # CLASS METHODS

-## new LIVR.Validator(livr, isAutoTrim);
+## new LIVR.Validator(rules, options);

-Constructor creates validator objects. livr - validations rules.
-Rules description is available here - https://github.com/koorchik/LIVR
+Constructor creates validator objects. rules - validations rules.
+Rules description is available here - https://livr-spec.org/

+**Supported options:**

-isAutoTrim - asks validator to trim all values before validation.
-Output will be also trimmed. if isAutoTrim is undefined(or null) than defaultAutoTrim value will be used.
+* "autoTrim" (default false) - asks validator to trim all values before validation.
+Output will be also trimmed.
+If key is not passed then defaultAutoTrim value will be used.
+* "camelizeRules" (default true) - each registered rule which contains uderscore will be registered using camel case name as well

+_Instead of "options" object "isAutoTrim" boolean value can be passed for compatibility with previous API. if isAutoTrim is undefined(or null) then defaultAutoTrim value will be used._

 ## LIVR.Validator.registerAliasedDefaultRule(alias)